Skip to content

 Importance of sales quotas

-Sales quotas are essential for a business because they help align individual and team success with its goals.
+Because they align individual and team success with a company’s goals.

 • Performance evaluation: Quotas provide a standard way to measure how well a sales team is doing.